filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag should normally be disabled, because component build isn't generally intended for use by end users and is mostly useful for developement and debugging.

 ### cups
+Can't be used together with the `headless` flag.
 Pass the `use_cups=true` option to the `gn gen` command.
 Link against the `libcups` library to enable printing support using CUPS (Common Unix Printing System), including both, remote and local printers.

 It is safe to disable the flag.